SC17

 1. An intending applicant must lodge in the Office of the Registrar of the Court (in this practice direction “the Office”) -

-(a) a copy of the notice of motion sought to be issued in the proceedings,
+(a) a copy of the Form 4 application sought to be issued in the proceedings,

 (b) an affidavit, duly sworn, verifying any facts sought to be relied on in support of the intended application and